corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ```

 This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing ".jar" files with `<service>-1.1.1.jar`.
-Ensure to stop the services before replacing the ".jar" files.
+Ensure to stop the services before replacing the `.jar` files.
-* **Dynamic loading of HSM Jars**CENM 1.1 now supports multiple HSMs, however due to to the proprietary nature of the HSM libraries, the release does
+* **Dynamic loading of HSM `.jar` files**
+CENM 1.1 supports multiple HSMs, however due to to the proprietary nature of the HSM libraries, the release does
-not work out of the box with these HSMs.
-The relevant libraries need to be provided by the user and referenced in the
+not work with these HSMs "out of the box".
+The user must provide the relevant libraries and reference them in the
 configuration of the relevant component (Signing Service or PKI Tool).
-See the relevant docs at [Signing Services](signing-service.md)
+For more information, see [Signing Services](signing-service.md).
 and [Public Key Infrastructure (PKI) Tool](pki-tool.md) for more information.

 ## 0.3+ to 1.0

-CENM 1.0 introduces an overhauled Signing Service, official PostgreSQL support and re-worked config files for
+CENM 1.0 introduces an overhauled Signing Service, official PostgreSQL support, and re-worked configuration files for
 Identity Manager (formerly Doorman) and Network Map Services.

+* **Identity Manager Service**
-* **Identity Manager**The Doorman is now known as the Identity Manager.
-To upgrade, replace the Doorman ".jar" file with the Identity
+The Doorman is now known as the Identity Manager Service.
+To upgrade, replace the Doorman `.jar` file with the Identity
-Manager ".jar" file, and run the service, having migrated the config file to be 1.0 compliant.
-The config file
+Manager Service `.jar` file, and run the service, having migrated the configuration file to be CENM 1.0 compliant.
+The configuration file
-has been re-worked and as such, the service is no longer backwards compatible with pre-1.0 config files.
+has been re-worked - as a result, the service is no longer backward-compatible with pre-1.0 configuration files.
-Currently, config file migrations must be performed manually.
-Refer to the Identity Manager documentation
+Currently, configuration file migrations must be performed manually.
+Refer to the Identity Manager Service documentation
 for further guidance.
+* **Network Map Service**
-* **Network Map**The Network Map upgrade process is similar to the Identity Manager’s.
-Replace the existing Network Map ".jar" file
+The Network Map Service upgrade process is similar to that for the Identity Manager Service.
+Replace the existing Network Map Service `.jar` file
-with the 1.0 counterpart and re-start the service.
-The Network Map config file has also been re-worked.
-Pre-1.0
+with its CENM 1.0 counterpart, and restart the service.
+The Network Map Service configuration file has also been re-worked.
-configs must be migrated to be compatible with 1.0.
-Refer to the Network Map documentation for further guidance.
+Configurations predating CENM 1.0 must be migrated to be compatible with CENM 1.0.
+Refer to the Network Map Service documentation for further guidance.
 * **Signing Service**The Signing Service is now a long-running service in the same vein as the Identity Manager and Network Map,
 as opposed to a command-line tool with one-shot execution.
 Signing tasks are configurable via the config file
 supplied to the new Signing Service on start-up.
 Configure the Signing Service to perform any existing